dawid628/pokemon-app-React/README.md

 ## License
 PokeSphere is licensed under the MIT License, which means that it is free to use, modify, and distribute, subject to certain conditions.
 For more information about MIT License visit page [MIT](https://opensource.org/license/mit/).

-## Demo
-View a live demo of the application at: [PokeSphere](https://dawid628.github.io/pokemon-app-React/).